-For probationary faculty, standardized student evaluations are conducted for all classes each semester (fall and spring).
-For non-probationary faculty, standardized student evaluations are conducted for at least two classes (designated by agreement of the faculty member and supervisor) each semester.
+For provisional faculty, standardized student evaluations are conducted for all classes each semester (fall and spring).
+For non-provisional faculty, standardized student evaluations are conducted for at least two classes (one chosen by the chair and one may be chosen by the faculty member) each semester.